 - The recent divorcee abandoned by her husband who left her stuck with $825 in overdue rent we paid.

 Keeps families housed and provided with essential services while they follow programs we help them design to get their life on track.

 We use the offers of financial help as leverage to get people to attend to the underlying deep needs behind their financial crises.

 We have kept thousands of families housed and provided with essential services like power, heat, water, transportation, etc. and guided dozens of families to become self-sufficient.

-We attempt to abide by the highest Islamic moral standards as well as the Justice Department's "best practices", are audited annually, distributes grants to as large a number of people as is consistent with efficacy, minimize general overhead (so far consistently under 10%), and have a board of directors that is culturally, racially, and ethnically diverse and that is elected directly by our membership of volunteers and donors.
+We attempt to abide by the highest Islamic moral standards as well as the Justice Department's "best practices", are audited annually, distribute grants to as large a number of people as is consistent with efficacy, minimize general overhead (so far consistently under 10%), and have a board of directors that is culturally, racially and ethnically diverse and that is elected directly by our membership of volunteers and donors.